ZapTwoSoft/expein/UX_IMPROVEMENTS_ROADMAP.md

-# 🚀 SpendScribe UX Improvements Roadmap
+# 🚀 Expein UX Improvements Roadmap

 ## Overview
-This document outlines comprehensive UX improvements for the SpendScribe financial management application to enhance user experience, engagement, and overall usability.
+This document outlines comprehensive UX improvements for the Expein financial management application to enhance user experience, engagement, and overall usability.

 ---